tpimentelms/tpimentelms.github.io/_publications/2021-04-23-disambiguatory-signals.md

         Ryan Cotterell and
         Brian Roark
     },
-    booktitle = {European Chapter of the Association for Computational Linguistics}, title = {Disambiguatory Signals are Stronger in Word-initial Positions}, year = {2021},
+    booktitle = {Conference of the European Chapter of the Association for Computational Linguistics (EACL)}, title = {Disambiguatory Signals are Stronger in Word-initial Positions}, year = {2021},
     doi = {10.18653/v1/2021.eacl-main.3},